-RESEARCH CONTEXT IN VIETNAMS
+RESEARCH CONTEXT IN VIETNAM

-According to the Vietnam Business White Paper 2020, as of December 31, 2019, Vietnam had 758,610 active firms, of which 138,139 new businesses were registered, representing a 5.2% increase over the previous year.
-In 2019, the total registered capital of newly founded firms increased by 17.1% over the previous year, 2018, to VND 1.73 million billion.
-As a result, Vietnam has implemented numerous adjustments in recent years to promote business assistance and promotion, such as the legislative corridor on corporate governance (for example, Decree 71) and other related regulations.
+According to the The White Book on Vietnamese Businesses 2020, as of 31 December 2019, Vietnam had 758,610 active firms, of which 138,139 new businesses were registered, representing a 5.2% increase over the previous year (Ministry of Planning and Investment, 2020).
+In 2019, the total registered capital of newly founded firms increased by 17.1% over the previous year, 2018, to VND1.73 million billion.
+As a result, Vietnam has implemented numerous adjustments in recent years to promote business assistance and promotion, such as the legislative corridor on corporate governance (for example, Decree No. 71/2017/ND-CP) and other related regulations.
 In addition, the Vietnam Stock Market is working to become a member of the growing stock market in the near future.
 Institutional barriers to enterprise competitiveness include issues such as recognition of the role of private enterprises in general, legal property, administrative procedures, an unfair competitive environment, the quality of civil service personnel, government transparency and accountability, and so on.
 Vietnam's economic integration with other countries in the region and throughout the world is progressing.
 The competition is likewise becoming more intense.

 Market competition, on the other hand, is considered as having many different elements and forms in various marketplaces.
 Competition is defined as an industry-level structure that is influenced by industry factors such as the company's market share.
-It is one of the most potent corporate governance tools for encouraging managers to maximize firm value (Babar & Habib, 2020).
+It is one of the most potent corporate governance tools for encouraging managers to maximise firm value (Babar & Habib, 2020).
 Vietnam's market is in the process of transformation and development.
-Circulars and decrees were issued guiding corporate governance (Decree_71/2017/ND-CP) and the enterprise legislation was amended Enterprise Law (No_59/2020/QH14) to improve the management system of corporate governance in Vietnam.
+Circulars and decrees were issued guiding corporate governance (Decree No. 71/2017/ND-CP) and the enterprise legislation was amended Enterprise Law (No_59/2020/QH14) to improve the management system of corporate governance in Vietnam.
 The unique evidence of the Vietnamese market needs to be researched to supplement the overview that corporate governance is mostly practiced in developed countries, with emerging countries progressively catching up.

-Recognizing the significance of the role, Vietnam has made tremendous efforts over the years to remove different roadblocks and promote the growth of small and medium businesses.
+Recognising the significance of the role, Vietnam has made tremendous efforts over the years to remove different roadblocks and promote the growth of small and medium businesses.
 The goal of this research is to learn more about how market competition affects corporate governance in Vietnam.
-In particular, Vietnam is in the process of finalizing regulations and procedures to assist Vietnamese enterprises in their economic integration with other nations in the area and throughout the world.
+In particular, Vietnam is in the process of finalising regulations and procedures to assist Vietnamese enterprises in their economic integration with other nations in the area and throughout the world.